Secure your Account and Identity

 - Avoid providing your SSN number, personal, or financial information to individuals claiming to represent the IRS, your bank or service providers (e.g., phone company).

 - Do not open email attachments or links from individuals you do not know.
 They may contain malware designed to access information on your computer.

-- Avoid sending PII in an email to university entities.
+- Avoid sending PII in an email.

 - Shred all documents containing PII and avoid leaving documents with PII in plain sight.